 Washington Nationals

-Trevor Gott has thrown 4,848 pitches that have been tracked by the PITCHf/x system between 2015 and 2026, including pitches thrown in the MLB Regular Season and Spring Training.
-In 2026, they have relied primarily on their Cutter (89mph) and Sinker (94mph), also mixing in a Fourseam Fastball (94mph) and Curve (81mph).
-He also rarely throws a Slider (81mph) and Change (85mph).
+Trevor Gott has thrown 4,978 pitches that have been tracked by the PITCHf/x system between 2015 and 2026, including pitches thrown in the MLB Regular Season and Spring Training.
+In 2026, they have relied primarily on their Cutter (89mph) and Sinker (94mph), also mixing in a Fourseam Fastball (94mph) and Curve (80mph).
+He also rarely throws a Change (87mph) and Slider (81mph).

 In 2026, compared to other RHP:

-Their cutter generates a high number of swings & misses compared to other pitchers' cutters, results in somewhat more flyballs compared to other pitchers' cutters, has some natural sink and has strong cutting action.
-Their sinker is a real worm killer that generates an extreme number of groundballs compared to other pitchers' sinkers, generates fewer whiffs/swing compared to other pitchers' sinkers, has slight armside run, has slightly above average velo and has some natural sinking action.
-Their fourseam fastball is basically never swung at and missed compared to other pitchers' fourseamers, is an extreme flyball pitch compared to other pitchers' fourseamers, has some natural sinking action and has essentially average velo.
-Their curve (take this with a grain of salt because they've only thrown 14 of them in 2026) generates an extremely high number of swings & misses compared to other pitchers' curves, has sweeping glove-side movement, results in more flyballs compared to other pitchers' curves and is slightly harder than usual.
+Their cutter results in more flyballs compared to other pitchers' cutters and has some natural sink.
+Their sinker has heavy sinking action, is a real worm killer that generates an extreme number of groundballs compared to other pitchers' sinkers, has an obvious tail and has slightly above average velo.
+Their fourseam fastball is an extreme flyball pitch compared to other pitchers' fourseamers, has some natural sinking action and has essentially average velo.
+Their curve generates an extremely high number of swings & misses compared to other pitchers' curves, has sweeping glove-side movement, results in more flyballs compared to other pitchers' curves and is slightly harder than usual.
+Their change (take this with a grain of salt because they've only thrown 9 of them in 2026) is basically never swung at and missed compared to other pitchers' changeups, dives down out of the zone, results in more flyballs compared to other pitchers' changeups, is slightly firmer than usual and has slight armside fade.
 Their slider (take this with a grain of salt because they've only thrown 4 of them in 2026) is basically never swung at and missed compared to other pitchers' sliders, sweeps across the zone, is an extreme flyball pitch compared to other pitchers' sliders and has below average velo.
-Their change (take this with a grain of salt because they've only thrown 2 of them in 2026) is basically never swung at and missed compared to other pitchers' changeups, dives down out of the zone and results in more flyballs compared to other pitchers' changeups.